 An incline impact tester is a machine that simulates the horizontal shocks that may affect a load during shipping & handling.
 It is an essential tool for any company seeking to prevent potential problems during the distribution cycle and optimize its packaging to that end.
 An adequate impact testing machine offers solutions that allow you to save costs and guarantee that the load will arrive at its destination safely.

-What is an impact testing machine?
+What is an incline impact tester?

 An incline impact tester is a machine that simulates horizontal shocks that a load may experience during shipping & handling.
 These shocks can affect the stability and safety of the load.
 An incline impact test that is performed using this equipment can prevent these problems from affecting the goods being transported, thereby avoiding damages.